Essential Settings

 The following three steps will help you complete your first GFSSM space design proposal.

-Step 1: Discover User Needs
+• Step 1: Discover User Needs

 Fully exploring user requirements from the RFP is always the most critical step.
 All designs must start with the requirements.
 Remember, your task is to design a space infrastructure that meets the needs of users, not something that your team likes.

-Step2: Complete the Design
+• Step2: Complete the Design

 Collaborating as a team to complete the design task involves various departments working together and engaging in complex communication, including potential arguments and compromises.
 Project management experience can significantly assist the team in this process.

-Step3: Present and Bid
+• Step3: Present and Bid

 Usually, this step occurs during the on-site competition.
 Good design requires a good presentation to effectively showcase to the judges, with the key being effective and accurate information delivery.
 Careful consideration is needed in organizing your briefing within a 30-minute time frame.
 Scheduling time for rehearsals will always help improve the quality of your presentation.

-GFSSM Calendar of Events
+GFSSM Calendar of Events 2026

-Registration and Release of RFP
+Qualifying Round: Team Registration Opens and Release of RFP

 • Registration for the Qualifying Round opens.